 GLEAC: If you had to explain ‘data science’ to a 5-year-old, how would you do it?

 P. Hosein: Suppose you go into an Ice Cream shop but you have never had ice cream.
 You want to know which flavor may be best (optimal) for you, so you ask everyone in the store which flavor they bought (data collection).
-You ignore choices made by the old folks and choose the flavor most popular by those your age (classification).
-You have made the best decision using the available data and hence used Data Science.
+Try to ignore choices made by the old folks and choose the flavor most popular by those your age (classification).
+Thus you have made the best decision using the available data and hence used Data Science.